alf45tar/Art-Net-Gateway/README.md

 ~~There are a lot of similar projects out there but no one I tried is stable.
 Art-Net Gateway never restarts even after days of uninterrupted work.~~

-Finally I found an amazing replacement and this project has been **superseed** by [ESP32-DMX-WiFi](https://github.com/alf45tar/ESP32-DMX-WiFi).
+Finally I found an amazing replacement and this project has been **superseed** by [ESP-DMX-WiFi](https://github.com/alf45tar/ESP-DMX-WiFi) or [ESP32-DMX-WiFi](https://github.com/alf45tar/ESP32-DMX-WiFi).

 ## How to connect to the WiFi